 - Are planning to lead PD sessions about blogs and social media and want to learn how to structure their trainings as well as access hand-outs they can use in their own training sessions.

-- Click here to register today!
+- Click here to register for the spring section!

 - Access to recordings of each session (recordings can be downloaded for unlimited personal use).